FarGlance/Automated-Matrix-Diagonalizer/README.md

 **Output:** Error!
 The matrix is defective and cannot be diagonalized.

-- Explanation: This matrix has an eigenvalue of 1 with a multiplicity of 2, but it only provides one linearly independent eigenvector.
-Note: Results are only generated for matrices that satisfy the diagonalization theorem.
+  - Note: This matrix is considered defective because the eigenvalue 1 has an algebraic multiplicity of 2, but a geometric multiplicity of only 1.
+Since the matrix lacks a complete set of linearly independent eigenvectors, it does not satisfy the Diagonalization Theorem.
 ---

 ## User Instructions